markusfleck/PARENT_GPU/README.md

 IN_NAME to the path and name of your .top and .xtc files ignoring the file extensions.
 (if those two files have different base names, consider changing them or using symbolic links).
 Change OUT_NAME to "output/{name_of_your_protein}".
-Review the commented configuration in the first ten lines of run.sh.
+Review the commented configuration in the first lines of run.sh.
 Then run

     bash run.sh